wphackers/media-manager/src/components/hooks/use-media-store/Readme.md

 useMediaStore hook
 ==================

-Uae this hook to get properties and helpers to interact with the media, from the store.
+Use this hook to connect your componeny with the media store.

 ```es6
 import useMediaStore from '../../components/hooks/use-media-store';